004Field Note

 Keep pricing, packaging, docs, changelogs, integration pages, and structured data current so AI systems do not have to guess what your product does.

-OpenAI's product discovery materials make the machine-readable layer concrete for commerce: richer, current product details can improve how products appear in ChatGPT shopping experiences.
+OpenAI's product discovery materials make the machine-readable layer concrete for commerce: ChatGPT can use product feeds to show rich results with images, pricing, reviews, availability, and current catalog details.
 That is not the same as B2B SaaS procurement, so do not overextend the claim.
 But the directional lesson still matters: AI discovery systems increasingly prefer structured, current, detailed product data over thin marketing copy.

 Google's AI Mode and AI Overviews updates add another pressure.
-Google describes a search experience where a snapshot can flow into follow-up conversation.
+Google says users can now ask follow-up questions from AI Overviews and continue into AI Mode while keeping context.
 For SaaS buyers, a query can start as category research, turn into comparison, then become product-specific evaluation without the user starting over.
 Your source network needs to survive that multi-step path.

 A 30-Day Build Plan